How To Deal With Digestive Problems After Changing to a plant-based Diet?

 You changed to the vegan diet and now are often bloated and have digestive problems?
 You have changed to a vegan diet because you wanted to have a healthier lifestyle.
-Therefore, it may surprise you at first if suddenly digestive problems occur.
+Therefore, it may surprise you at first if digestive problems suddenly occur.

 You may wonder if you can tolerate a vegan diet at all.
 So what if there are some digestive problems during the transition?

-Digestive problems usually occur after eating a more natural diet and that you have not consumed for a long time.
+Digestive problems usually occur after eating a more natural diet that you have not consumed for a long time.

-The more the previous food was processed, the stronger are often the transition problems when you eat now more natural unprocessed food.
+The more the previous food was processed, the stronger are often the transition problems when you eat now more natural, unprocessed food.

 You may be particularly sensitive to legumes such as lentils, chickpeas, and soybeans.
 The reason is that the intestinal flora, the micro-organisms in the intestine, is not adequately prepared for this form of nutrition.